 Many 529 plans are similar to 401(k)s or individual retirement accounts: They are investment accounts with tax breaks if you use the money on educational expenses.
 You can read more about the nuts and bolts of 529 plans here, but that’s the simplest definition.

 The problem with most 529 plans is that they have relatively low balances and relatively high fees.
-It’s the perfect solution for an investment platform using artificial intelligence – not only can they reduce the cost of the plan, but they can more effectively manage a smaller balance.
+It’s the perfect solution for an investment platform using investment algorithms – not only can they reduce the cost of the plan, but they can more effectively manage a smaller balance.

 If you’re looking for an automated investing solution that will help you save for retirement and your kid’s college education, Wealthfront is the only option out there.